 Its first gathering, in 1972, excluded whites — drawing criticism from the pro-integration NAACP — and set an agenda for black political and economic empowerment.
 Participants included both mainstream and militant activists, including the Rev. Jesse L. Jackson and the widows of the Rev. Martin Luther King Jr. and Malcolm X, as well as black elected officials.

 The primary goal was the election of more blacks to local offices and Congress.
 The convention's platform included a wide range of policies, from the controversial recognition of a Palestinian homeland to other issues that resonate today — local control of public schools and national health insurance.

-Black mayors and school board members helped push through some of convention's key platforms planks, such as school busing, and brought them into the policy mainstream.
-But by the late 1970s, the already-loose coalition splintered.
+Black mayors and school board members helped push through some of the convention's key platforms planks, such as school busing, and brought them into the policy mainstream.
+But by the late 1970s, the already loose coalition splintered.